Checklists, Visa Information, Health, and more.

-During the winter months (November to March) temperatures in Northern India can get cold, particularly in the evenings.
+During the winter months (November to March) temperatures in Northern India can get cooler, particularly in the evenings.
 This includes travel to Agra, Amritsar, New Delhi, Varanasi, Jaipur, Jodhpur, Udaipur, and Pushkar.
-Pack a few warmer clothing items including a fleece jacket, a few thin sweaters, long pants etc.
+Pack a few warmer clothing items including a fleece jacket, a few thin sweaters, long pants, etc.

 Visitors to national parks and wildlife reserves should wear browns or olive greens as they are best for blending into the environment; binoculars are also highly recommended.

 The voltage supply at most of the hotels across India is 220 – 240 volts.
 Most of the plugs in India are different from those in the West.
-Please bring your own adaptor as you may need it during your travel.
+Our Explore India staff will provide you with complimentary plugs for charging your phones, pads, and laptops.

 We also advise you to carry copies of your airline tickets.
 Airports in India require passengers to present a copy of their ticket or other documentation with the name of the guest, date of departure & flight number.
 Please keep a copy of your itinerary handy when heading to the airport.

 Emaergency Contacts: +91 9899230522 | +91 9891012727 | +91 9810198203

 It is advisable for you to have your original passports for verification and check-in purposes.
 You may be required to present your passport (or a copy of your passport information) upon arrival at each hotel.
 This is required for security reasons.
 It is a good idea to prepare copies in advance to expedite this process.

 Check-in & Check-out in Hotels